What we are looking for

-- Evidence of the requisite intellectual ability, usually (at this stage) as measured by performance in university and school examinations and at interview and other experience.
-We may also require applicants to complete a piece of written work during the course of the selection process.
+- Evidence of the requisite intellectual ability, as distinct from pure legal knowledge.
+At this stage intellectual ability is usually measured by performance in university and school examinations and at interview and other experience.
+We may also require applicants to complete a piece of written work during the course of the selection process

 - Potential as an advocate both in oral and written advocacy.

 - Personal qualities such as self-reliance, independence, integrity, reliability and the capacity to work effectively with clients, colleagues and Chambers’ staff.

 - Motivation to succeed in a career at the Bar, including the steps taken to acquire the personal qualities required of a barrister.

 For further detail regarding selection criteria please see here.

 We observe a policy of equal opportunities and select our mini-pupils, pupils and tenants on merit alone, irrespective of race, gender, age, sexuality, religious belief, disability, marital status or background.